wngaw/wngaw.github.io/_posts/2019-07-28-wide-and-deep-learning.md

 df = pd.merge(pd.merge(item, data), users)
 ```

-For the wide component, I performed cross-product feature transformation by combining $\texit{gender}$ and $\texit{occupation}$.
+For the wide component, I performed cross-product feature transformation by combining $$\textit{gender}$$ and $$\textit{occupation}$$.
 One-hot encoding was then applied on the cross-product features.
 In the paper, Google mentioned that the wide part only needs a small number of cross-product feature transformations to complement the deep part, rather than a full-size wide model.

 ```python
 df_wide = df[['gender', 'occupation']]